HJRubin/HJRubin/markdown_doc.md

 `Map.setCenter(-105.9, 39.0, 5);`

+Then save and run your script to zoom to the US.
 ## Draw Polygons

 Now click the polygon tool at the top left of the map view.
 Try to trace the outline of a nice square state, e.g.